ParedesGab/PP1/README.md

   - The background image of the "extraordinary" and "What Laxus gives to Thiosymbion sections"
       ![Bacterial coat](assets/images/4-bacterial-coat.webp)

-- Phillip Weber is the author of the following image:
+- Philipp Weber is the author of the following images:

   - Home page third extraordinary image:
       ![Laxus extraordinary image nr3](assets/images/7-nematode-ball.webp)